 - License number.

 - A signature from the AWI-QCP executive director.

 Why choose a QCP-licensed contractor for interior architectural woodworking

 With 35 separate licenses across fabrication, installation, and finishing, a QCP-licensed firm holds a stamp of approval that proves their work conforms to AWI woodworking Standards.
 This is further confirmed by a quality assurance inspection from an AWI-QCP expert on a certified project.
-That means you can inspire confidence in your clients by guaranteeing the highest quality of interior architectural woodwork.
+That means you can inspire confidence in your clients by ensuring the highest quality of interior architectural woodwork.

 Including QCP specifications in your project documentation also clearly defines the required standards of woodwork and grade of materials to all parties.
 By doing so, you lower the risk of miscommunication, and protect yourself against disputes over quality during your project.

 A woodworking firm must pass a series of rigorous tests and inspections to demonstrate exceptional knowledge and skill in order to earn their desired QCP license.
 During the licensing process, firms must:

 - Complete a 75-question multiple choice test on the latest edition of the Architectural Woodwork Standards.